-The most common technique for preparing cryoEM grids, pioneered in the labs of Robert Glaeser (Jaffe and Glaeser, 1984; Taylor and Glaeser, 1974; Taylor and Glaeser, 1976) and Jacques Dubochet (Adrian et al., 1984; Dubochet et al., 1985; Dubochet et al., 1982), involves applying about 3 microliters of purified protein in solution onto a metal grid covered by a holey substrate that has been glowdischarged to make hydrophilic, blotting the grid with filter paper, and plunge-freezing the grid with remaining sample into a cryogen to form vitreous ice.
-Incubation times before and after blotting are on the order of seconds, allowing for the possibility of protein adsorption to the air-water interface due to Brownian motion.
-Concerns regarding deleterious air-water interface interactions with proteins have been often discussed in the literature.
-For instance, Jacques Dubochet et al., 1988 observed issues with regards to air-water interface and particle orientation for a small number of samples.
-In a recent review by Robert Glaeser (Glaeser and Han, 2017), evidence (Trurnit, 1960) using Langmuir-Blodgett (LB) troughs (Langmuir, 1917) was used to propose that upon contact with a clean air-water interface, proteins in solution will denature, forming an insoluble, denatured protein film.
+The most common technique for preparing cryoEM grids, pioneered in the labs of Robert Glaeser (Jaffe & Glaeser, 1984; Taylor & Glaeser, 1974, 1976) and Jacques Dubochet (Adrian, Dubochet, Lepault, & McDowall, 1984; J. Dubochet, Adrian, Lepault, & McDowall, 1985; J. Dubochet, Lepault, Freeman, Berriman, & Homo, 1982), involves applying about 3 microliters of purified protein in solution onto a metal grid covered by a holey substrate that has been glowdischarged to make hydrophilic, blotting the grid with filter paper, and plunge-freezing the grid with remaining sample into a cryogen to form vitreous ice.
+Incubation times before and after blotting are on the order of seconds, allowing for the possibility of protein adsorption to the airwater interface due to Brownian motion.
+Concerns regarding deleterious air-water interface interactions with proteins have been often discussed in the literature (Jacques Dubochet et al., 1988).
+In a recent review by Robert Glaeser (Glaeser & Han, 2017), evidence (Trurnit, 1960) using Langmuir-Blodgett (LB) troughs (Langmuir, 1917) was used to propose that upon contact with a clean air-water interface, proteins in solution will denature, forming an insoluble, denatured protein film.
 This film reduces the surface tension at the air-water interface and might act as a barrier between the remaining particles in solution and the air.
 Particles in solution might then adsorb to the denatured layer of protein depending on the local particle affinity with the interface, thus creating an ensemble of preferred orientations.
-Estimates for the amount of time a particle with a mass of 100 kDa to 1 MDa in solution might take to first reach the air-water interface (bulk diffusion) range from 1 ms to 0.1 s (Naydenova and Russo, 2017; Taylor and Glaeser, 2008).
+Estimates for the amount of time a particle with a mass of 100 kDa to 1 MDa in solution might take to first reach the air-water interface (bulk diffusion) range from 1 ms to 0.1 s (Naydenova & Russo, 2017; Taylor & Glaeser, 2008).